nareshbhatia/foodie-react-native/README.md

 echo $SHELL
 ```

-If you see something other than `/bin/zsh`, they zsh is not your default shell.
+If you see something other than `/bin/zsh`, then zsh is not your default shell.
 Change it using the following command:

 ```bash
 chsh -s /bin/zsh
 ```

+Now close the terminal and reopen it.
+Type `echo $SHELL` to make sure that zsh
+is the default.

 ### Install Xcode